Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Introduction

 \subsection{Related Work}

 To improve the factual grounding of large language models (LLMs), several studies have examined \textit{Retrieval-Augmented Generation} (RAG) systems as a promising framework to address this open research challenge.
 The original architecture proposed by Lewis et al. (2020)~\citep{lewis2020retrieval} integrates a neural retriever with a generative model, enabling language models to access external knowledge sources dynamically.
 A standard RAG pipeline can be conceptually divided into two main components: a retrieval phase and a generation phase.

-The retrieval component is often based on semantic similarity between query and document passages, although alternative approaches have been explored.
+Historically, the retrieval component has relied on sparse, lexical matching techniques, with BM25~\citep{robertson2009probabilistic} standing as the most widely adopted probabilistic model based on exact keyword overlap.
+While highly effective for specific terminology, sparse methods struggle with the vocabulary mismatch problem.
+Consequently, recent RAG architectures have heavily shifted towards dense retrieval, utilizing neural embeddings based on semantic similarity to capture deep relationships.
+Alternative retrieval approaches have also been explored.
 For example, Mongiovì et al. (2024)~\citep{mongiovi2024graal} introduced \textit{GRAAL}, a graph-based retrieval system that collects related passages across multiple documents by exploiting inter-entity relationships.

-A wide range of retrieval strategies have been proposed to improve access to relevant information; however, many still face challenges in capturing fine-grained semantic meaning, particularly in specialized domains that contain ambiguous or domain-specific terminology.
+Despite these advancements, many dense retrieval models still face challenges in capturing fine-grained semantic meaning, particularly in specialized domains that contain ambiguous or domain-specific terminology~\cite{Ji2023}.
+Because dense models often underperform on exact string matching for rare entities or acronyms, state-of-the-art approaches increasingly employ hybrid search strategies~\cite{weinberg2026hybrid}.
+These mixed methods combine the exact lexical precision of sparse models (like BM25) with the semantic generalization of dense embeddings, typically merging the distinct retrieval lists through aggregation algorithms such as Reciprocal Rank Fusion (RRF)~\citep{rrf}.